Best practices for optimal performance of Azure Database for MySQL - Flexible Server

 Utilizing InnoDB buffer pool warmup shortens the warmup period by reloading disk pages that were in the buffer pool before the restart rather than waiting for DML or SELECT operations to access corresponding rows.

-You can reduce the warmup period after restarting your Azure Database for MySQL server, which represents a performance advantage by configuring InnoDB buffer pool server parameters.
+You can reduce the warmup period after restarting your Azure Database for MySQL flexible server instance, which represents a performance advantage by configuring InnoDB buffer pool server parameters.
 InnoDB saves a percentage of the most recently used pages for each buffer pool at server shutdown and restores these pages at server startup.

 It's also important to note that improved performance comes at the expense of longer start-up time for the server.
 When this parameter is enabled, server startup and restart time is expected to increase depending on the IOPS provisioned on the server.